jfmaas/HOS-TYPO3-discovery/README.md

 <img src="https://raw.githubusercontent.com/subhh/HOS-TYPO3-discovery/master/screenshots/hmap2.png" width=800 />

 As API the project uses [Leaflet](https://leafletjs.com/).
 This is an open source library for handling of [slippy tile maps](https://en.wikipedia.org/wiki/Tiled_web_map).
 The most mapping provider (google, mapbox, bing, osm) works with this technology.
 The world map is divided in a fixed raster of tiles (in most cases 256x256px) for all zoom levels.
-An other technology (wms) renders the maps in real time on server.
+An other technology ([wms](https://en.wikipedia.org/wiki/Web_Map_Service)) renders the maps in real time on server.
+The most modern technology solution realizes the rendering on client and only vector data will transfered from server to client.